uwePhillPhelps/IAP-2024/Tutorials/Part 1/6 - Functions II.md

 Functions continue to be one of the most important concepts in building larger programs.
 In this practical we will focus on how to share variables between functions effectively.
 On successful completion of this practical you will have an understanding of:

 1. Variable scope
-2. Memory addresses
+2. When and how to declare shared variables
-3. When to declare shared variables in the IAP.h
+3. Using shared variables to store 'previous values'

 ## Getting started

-Last practical we looked at functions and we will continue to do so in this practical also. **Please ensure you have completed last weeks practical, before attempting this one**.
-Reload your solution to practical 5 exercise 2: mtof function.
+This week we'll explore sharing values between blocks of code in the IAP project, including several common design problems and solutions that relate to this.

 ## Exercise 1: Variable scope

-Add the following code to your IAP.cpp (bellow the run function) replacing the existing note callback function.
+Add the following code to your `IAP.cpp` (below the run function) replacing the existing note callback function.
-Remember to uncomment the modwheel callback function from IAP.h
+Remember to uncomment the relevant callback declarations in your `IAP.h` file.

 ```cpp
 void IAP::callbackModWheelMoved (int value)